tshates/tshates.github.io/_talks/2021-04-20-presentations.md

 permalink: /talks/2021-04-20-presentation
 ---

+List of presentations (talks and posters) from 2017 to present.

 **April 2023**: Native plants and their viral foes.
 Remote.
 Invited seminar.

 **Nov.
 2022**: How to facilitate genuine research experiences for undergraduates.
 Remote.
 Invited talk.